 Welcome to OpenFeature

-OpenFeature is an open standard that provides a vendor-agnostic, community-driven API for feature flagging that works with your favorite feature flag management tool.
+OpenFeature is an open specification that provides a vendor-agnostic, community-driven API for feature flagging that works with your favorite feature flag management tool.

 What are feature flags?

 In the most basic case, you can think of a feature flag as an if/else statement that can be controlled at runtime.
 Feature flags allow application behavior to be altered without the deployment of new code.

 This capability serves a variety of purposes.
 You can reduce the need for long-running feature branches.
 You can hide work-in-progress functionality from end users, while still exposing it for internal testing.
 You can perform canary releases - rolling out a new feature to an initially small subset of users.
 You can perform A/B testing.
 You can safely degrade parts of a production system that are experiencing an outage.
 You can restrict access to specific product functionality based on user-characteristics such as geography or IP address, for usability, compliance or licensing reasons.